Scotland national cricket team: 2009

 Scotland participated in the 2009 ICC World Twenty20 in England in June 2009.
 They were drawn alongside Test nations New Zealand and South Africa in Group D, with both matches being played at The Oval in London.

 The first match, against New Zealand, was shortened to 7 overs per side due to rain.
 Scotland batted first and made 89/4, with Kyle Coetzer top-scoring with 33.
 However, three no-balls and a dropped catch enabled New Zealand to win by seven wickets with an over to spare.

 In the second match, South Africa made 211/5, with AB de Villiers hitting 79 not out off only 34 balls.
 In response, Scotland were bowled out for 81, more than half of which was scored by Coetzer (42).
 The 130-run margin of defeat was the second-largest in terms of runs in a Twenty20 International.

 2010

 In 2010, Scotland took part in the inaugural ECB 40 tournament.

 Scotland competed in the qualifiers in the United Arab Emirates, to compete for a place in the 2010 ICC World Twenty20 in the West Indies.
 They competed for a place with Afghanistan, Canada, Ireland, Kenya, Holland, United Arab Emirates and USA.
 The tournament was disappointing for Scotland, going out in the group stage without winning a single match.

 Scotland's Intercontinental Cup campaign was more successful as they reached the final in December – against Afghanistan – at the bespoke new cricket stadium in Dubai.
 Scheduled as a four-day first-class match of two innings each side, Afghanistan won the game in eight sessions.
-This was also the first cricket match of any kind that was live-streamed online – by two Scottish fans, with the agreement of the ICC.
+The match was live-streamed online by Cricket Scotland in agreement with the ICC.